Taylor Swift Slammed For Promoting Music Amid Immigration Ban Protests

 — Rowan Blanchard (@RowanBlanchard) January 29, 2017

 This isn’t the first time that Swift has received backlash for staying silent about politics on social media.
 Even what she said about the Women’s March angered fans.
-While millions of people participated in the Women’s March across the globe, including many celebrities, Swift decided to sit it out and tweet her support, reports The Washington Post.
+While millions of people participated in the Women’s March across the globe, including many celebrities, Swift decided to sit it out and tweet her support, according to the Washington Post.
 Upset fans found her tweet self-serving and opportunistic for attaching her brand to a movement that she did not actively participate in.

 So much love, pride, and respect for those who marched.
 I'm proud to be a woman today, and every day. #WomensMarch